Reaction Engines: Passenger Module for Skylon

 Although Skylon was designed to only launch and retrieve satellites, and would be uncrewed, Reaction Engines Ltd. proposed a passenger module in the payload bay of the Reaction Engines Skylon spaceplane.

 The passenger module was sized to fit in the payload bay, and early designs could carry up to 24 passengers and 1 crew.
 There was an ISS-type docking port and airlock as the central feature.
 There were two ground entry doors that align with the doors on the side of the Skylon payload bay to allow easy ground access to the cabin.
 The doors were fitted with conventional inflatable chutes for passengers to escape in case of any ground emergency.
 There could have been Space Shuttle-type windows on the roof of the module for passengers to enjoy the view in space.
 There was also a washroom and hygienic facilities provided in the cabin.

 Further studies refined the concept, with an initial configuration to be fitted with five ejector seats, for four passengers and one crew, similar to the first four Space Shuttle spaceflights.
 Once the passenger module was fully certified, the ejection seats would be removed and there would be 16 upright seats installed for a short stay in space (<14 days) and four supine seats for a long stay in space (>14 days).
 An upright seat would also be provided for the crew.
 There were also life support systems under the cabin floor, equipment bays, and cargo holds.

 Orbital Base Station

 The Orbital Base Station (OBS) was a concept of a future, expandable space station to serve as an integral part of a future space transportation system and also in the maintenance and construction of future crewed Moon and Mars spacecraft.

 The construction of the OBS was modular, and assumed the use of the Reaction Engines Skylon in Low Earth Orbit.
-The structure iwas based on a cylinder, designed to allow space inside the cylindrical section for the construction and repair of various spacecraft.
+The structure was based on a cylinder, designed to allow space inside the cylindrical section for the construction and repair of various spacecraft.
 The cylindrical structure would also provide space for habitation modules with docking ports, manipulator arms, and propellant farms to refuel an interplanetary spacecraft.